MrRagtime/MisCraft/README.md

 I'm free to take suggestions anytime and it don't matter where.

-**Don't DM me for suggestions since my DMs are closed as of right now.**
+**Don't DM me on Discord for suggestions since my DMs are closed as of right now.**